charlesfrye/charlesfrye.github.io/_posts/2017-09-29-binder-linear-generative-models.markdown

 category: external
 ---

+![linear-generative-model]
+{:style ="text-align: center"}

 Inspired by the discussion
-on linear facotr models in Chapter 13 of
+on linear factor models in Chapter 13 of
 [Deep Learning](deeplearningbook.org)
 by Courville, Goodfellow, and Bengio,
 I wrote a tutorial notebook on